chwilliamson/Vizregress/readme.md

 As I add loads of samples I will try to find something a bit more stable.

 ###Image Sizes
-You default browser size may differ from mine and therefore create failing tests.
+Your default browser size may differ from mine so you might have failing tests due to mismatching image sizes.